markosankovic/cpp/README.md

 # CPP

-A collection of C++ applications and libraries created for educational and development purposes.
+A collection of C++ applications and libraries developed for educational purposes.